 This message routing scheme used by Briar is called “single-hop social mesh” because you only ever send messages to your contacts if you have a direct connection to them.
 During catastrophes you most likely want to have at least “multi-hop social mesh” or yet even better “public mesh” where you share messages not only with your contacts but with anybody using Briar.
 However, as connectivity improves, privacy gets worse because people will know when you’re communicating with whom.

 The good news are that Briar is currently receiving funding to conduct research on supporting other types of mesh.
 Still it will take a lot of time until something gets implemented in Briar, so all of this should be considered long-term perspectives.
 Note, though, that this mainly affects private chats and private groups.
-If you and all your friends are part of a forum (Briar’s “public” version of group chats), Alice will indeed serve as a carrier for your messages sent to that forum.
+If you and all your friends are part of a forum (Briar’s “public” version of group chats), Bob will indeed serve as a carrier for your messages sent to that forum.